Founded: August 7, 1968

-Fleet: With a jet fleet of three brand new state-of-the-art Boeing 737-8 aircraft, the airline offers travel aboard the newest jet fleet in the Caribbean, providing the most nonstop international jet flights to and from the Cayman Islands than any other airline.
-The airline boasts three (3) new Boeing 737-8 jet aircraft for its international, regional, and domestic routes.
+Fleet: With a jet fleet of four brand new state-of-the-art Boeing 737-8 aircraft, the airline offers the most nonstop international jet flights to and from the Cayman Islands than any other airline.
+The airline boasts four (4) new Boeing 737-8 jet aircraft for its international, regional, and domestic routes.
 Cayman Airways Express operates 2 Twin Otter aircraft, and two (2) Saab 340B+ aircraft domestically between Grand Cayman and the Sister Islands, Cayman Brac and Little Cayman.

-Destinations: Cayman Airwasy offers regular nonstop service between Grand Cayman and: Kingston and Montego Bay, Jamaica; Havana, Cuba; La Ceiba, Honduras; Miami and Tampa, Florida; and New York, New York.
-Seasonal nonstop flights are also operated to/from Denver, Colorado during the Summer and Winter months.
+Destinations: Cayman Airways offers regular nonstop service between Grand Cayman and: Kingston and Montego Bay, Jamaica; Havana, Cuba; La Ceiba, Honduras; Miami and Tampa, Florida; and New York, New York.
+Seasonal nonstop flights are also operated to/from Denver, Colorado, and nonstop flights to Los Angeles (LAX), California, will commence in 2022.
 Cayman Airways Express operates daily flights between Grand Cayman and the Sister Islands of Cayman Brac and Little Cayman.

 Regulatory Overview: As a multinational carrier, Cayman Airways must meet the safety regulations of three separate aviation entities – the CAA, (United Kingdom), the FAA (United States) and the CAA (Cayman Islands).
 Cayman Airways crewmembers receive intensive training that enables them to provide leadership under any circumstance that may be encountered should an out-of-the ordinary situation occur.